 What special precautions should I follow?

-- tell your doctor if you have or have ever had glaucoma; prostate problems; high blood pressure; seizures; or lung, thyroid, kidney, heart, or liver disease.
+- tell your doctor if you have or have ever had vision problems, urinary problems, or kidney or liver disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking this medication, call your doctor immediately.
+Clidinium-containing medications may cause fetal harm.

 - you should know that this medication may make you drowsy.
 Do not drive a car or operate machinery until you know how it affects you.